 This recipe holds up beautifully for leftovers, so pack it up to enjoy for weekday lunches or dinner on-the-fly.
 Sweet, spicy, and with just enough tang to excite all the tastebuds, this protein-and-fiber-packed main is guaranteed to delight vegetarians and omnivores alike.

-- 2 Tbsp. coconut oil or canola oil, divided
+- 2 Tbsp. coconut oil or olive oil, divided

 - 1 (14-oz.) pkg. extra-firm tofu, pressed/drained and cut in ½-in. cubes